apyrgio/helvetia/README.md

 # 🇨🇭 Helvetia

-A library and API server that allows anonymous storage of secrets, with a simple rule; any user can create a secret using a token, and they can only access it using the same token.
+A library and API server that allows for anonymous storage of secrets, with a simple rule; any user can create a secret using a token, and they can only access it using the same token.
 Helvetia will then go to great lengths to ensure that the secret remains safe, even from itself.

 [![Crates.io](https://img.shields.io/crates/v/helvetia.svg)](https://crates.io/crates/helvetiaj)
 [![Docs.rs](https://docs.rs/helvetia/badge.svg)](https://docs.rs/helvetia)